 Caracas would later accuse bakeries of launching a “bread war.”
 Using this as justification, the state attempted to improve optics by prohibiting long lines at bakeries.
 Since it was impossible to enforce this, the Venezuelan authorities essentially nationalized the bread industry.
 Bakeries were mandated to sell bread at 6 a.m.
 They were forced to use 90% of wheat supplies to bake bread and coerced to utilize a maximum of 300 sacks of wheat per month.
 Failure to comply resulted in bakeries being expropriated and managed by the Committees for Supply and Production (CSAP) in the name of winning the bread war.

 When announcing these measures, Maduro told a cheering crowd:

 They will pay, I swear.
 Those responsible for the bread war will pay and, later, don’t go and say that it is political persecution,” Maduro told a crowd last week.
 “Even our lord Jesus Christ put bread into the Our Father.

 Venezuela is a socialist land, but it is no paradise.
 The media will almost certainly omit the fact that this is the result of socialism.
 College students will continue to claim that this isn’t real socialism.
 Senator Bernie Sanders (I-VT) will remain silent on Venezuela.
 But this is what you get when you mix socialism, a totalitarian government, and a crazed leader: a nationwide catastrophe.
 Everyone suffers.

 What do you think about Venezuela?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com